openvocab/loomio-api-proposal/README.md

 Clearly this is only viable if your app is a market leader and controls access to desirable data.
 Twitter, Facebook and other well-known apps have succesfully used this strategy to create a surrounding 'spoke and hub' network of apps.

 **Motivation:**
 Every app that connects and relies on the Hub's API has the incentive for the Hub to maintain a leading positon.
-These other apps also do their own marketing and promote the hub app by proxy.
+These other apps may also do their own marketing and promote the Hub by proxy.
 For example, [Medium](http://medium.com/) users must have a Twitter account.
-Medium was founded by one of the Twitter cofounders who clearly has an incentive to promote Twitter to Medium users.
+Medium was founded by one of the Twitter cofounders who clearly has an incentive to promote Twitter and extend the 'Twittersphere'.

 **Costs:**
 This strategy costs much less than the point-to-point strategy.
 The central app only needs to maintain an easy-to-use API with good documentation.
 Connecting apps bear integration costs.